manlalaro1/ShopifyF22/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project utilizes the GraphiQL interface to visualize GraphQL queries, mutations and types.
+This project utilizes the GraphiQL interface to visualize an inventory API.
+If you'd like to try it out for yourself, there is a repl running without containers [here](https://shopifyf22-1.manlalaro1.repl.co/).

-_For more examples, please refer to the [GraphiQL Documentation]([https://example.com](https://docs.sciencelogic.com/latest/Content/Web_Content_Dev_and_Integration/GraphQL_API/graphiql_browser.htm))_

 <p align="right">(<a href="#top">back to top</a>)</p>